Attia v British Gas plc

-Attia v British Gas Plc [1988] QB 304 is an English tort law case, establishing that nervous shock from witnessing the destruction of personal property may be actionable.
+Attia v British Gas Plc [1987] EWCA Civ 8 is an English tort law case, establishing that nervous shock from witnessing the destruction of personal property may be actionable.
 Prior to this case, a duty of care for an individual's mental health had not been established in situations not involving personal injury or the witnessing of such an event.
 The Court of Appeal ruled that British Gas were liable for the subsequent shock and depression of Mrs Attia, following the near total destruction of her home and possessions.

 Facts of the Case

 British Gas plc were to install central heating in Mrs Attia's home.
 Whilst installing the system, an employee of British Gas negligently started a fire, which largely destroyed the home and contents within.
 At first instance, Attia's claim that British Gas had caused her mental shock and distress was denied, with the trial judge holding that damages could only be recovered for psychiatric harm where physical harm to an individual is found.